Stop Struggling with Candy: Intuitive Eating Tips for the Holiday Season

 I speak all the time with people one to one, in small to large groups, but speaking on stage can be tough.

-I recently traveled by plane from Northern California to Grand Rapids Michigan.
-I had signed up a few years ago to attend a 4-day Speaker Intensive.
+I recently traveled by plane from Northern California to Grand Rapids Michigan to attend a 4-day Speaker Intensive.
 I knew we would be learning about speaking on stage, writing our speech, and speaking on a large stage to an audience while being videotaped.

 I used some tried and true techniques that always work for me and my clients: